 Available only to Lodge guests

 Enjoy an eagle’s eye view of nature’s splendor.
 There is no better way to view the Moosehead region than by air.
 A floatplane takes off and lands on the water.
 With an eagle’s eye view you can truly appreciate the spectacular scenery and vastness of this forty by twenty mile lake and surrounding mountains.
 Who knows, you might even see a moose!
 Make your reservation while at our Greenville, ME hotel – weather dependent.
 Consider a floatplane for a remote fishing expedition from the Lodge or a day of canoeing, lunch on the beach and flight back.
 You’ll fall in love with this historic transportation experience.
-If you’re a seaplane enthusiast, be sure to mark your calendar for the International Seaplane Fly-in – the second weekend in September every year.
+If you’re a seaplane enthusiast, be sure to mark your calendar for the International Seaplane Fly-in – the weekend after Labor Day in September every year.

 Tours range from $45 – $175 per person (no credit cards)